 The preparation of the financial statements in accordance with IFRS requires management to make estimates and assumptions.
-The management relied on their own judgment when applying the accounting policy of the Group.
+The management relied on their own judgment when applying the accounting policy of the Company.
 The elements of the financial statements whose presentation includes higher degree of judgment or subjectivity and for which the assumptions and judgments have higher influence are separately disclosed in Note 4.

-a) New and amended standards, adopted by the Group:
+New and amended standards, adopted by the Company:

-• IAS 1 (revised).
-'Presentation of financial statements' - effective 1 January 2009.
-The revised standard prohibits the presentation of items of income and expenses (that is, 'non-owner changes in equity') in the statement of changes in equity, requiring 'non- owner changes in equity' to be presented separately from owner changes in equity in a statement of comprehensive income.
+- IAS 1 (revised).
+'Presentation of financial statements' effective 1 January 2009.
+The revised standard prohibits the presentation of items of income and expenses (that is, 'non-owner changes in equity') in the statement of changes in equity, requiring 'non-owner changes in equity' to be presented separately from owner changes in equity in a statement of comprehensive income.
 As a result the group presents in the consolidated statement of changes in equity all owner changes in equity, whereas all non-owner changes in equity are presented in the consolidated statement of comprehensive income.
-Comparative information has been represented so that it also is in conformity with the revised standard.

-- a) New and amended standards, adopted by the Group (continued): - IAS 23 (revised), "Borrowing costs" (effective for periods beginning on or after 1 January 2010).
+Comparative information has been re-presented so that it also is in conformity with the revised standard. - IAS 23 (revised), "Borrowing costs" (effective for periods beginning on or after 1 January 2010).
 Under the revised standard, an entity is required to capitalise borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset (one that takes a substantial period of time to get ready for use or sale) as part of the cost of that asset.
 The option of immediately expensing those borrowing costs was removed.
 The capitalisation is required for qualifying assets for which the commencement date for capitalisation is on or after 1 January 2009.
-The Group has applied this standard in accordance with the transition provisions.
-Due to the fact that the Group started the construction of a qualifying asset before 1 January 2009, this change had no effect on the financial statements for the year ended 31 December 2009. - IAS 40 (amendment), "Investment property" (and consequential amendment to IAS 16, 'Property, plant and equipment').
+The Company has applied this standard in accordance with the transition provisions.
+Due to the fact that the Company started the construction of a qualifying asset before 1 January 2009, this change had no effect on the financial statements for the year ended 31 December 2009. - IAS 40 (amendment), "Investment property" (and consequential amendment to IAS 16, 'Property, plant and equipment').
 The amendments are part of the IASB's annual improvements project published in May 2008 and are effective from 1 January 2009.
 Property that is under construction or development for future use as investment property is brought within the scope of IAS 40.
-Where the fair value model is applied, such property is measured at fair value.
-However, where fair value of investment property under construction is not reliably determinable, the property is measured at cost until the earlier of the date construction is completed and the date at which fair value becomes reliably measurable. - b) Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group: - IFRS 5 (amendment), "Measurement of non-current assets (or disposal groups) classified as held-for-sale".
-The amendment provides clarification that IFRS 5 specifies the disclosures required in respect of non-current assets (or disposal groups) classified as held for sale or discontinued operations. - IAS 36 (amendment), "Impairment of assets" (Effective for periods beginning on or after 1 January 2010).
-Amendment to clarify that the largest cash-generating unit (or group of units) to which goodwill should be allocated for the purposes of impairment testing is an operating segment as defined by paragraph 5 of IFRS 8, 'Operating segments' (that is, before the aggregation of segments with similar economic characteristics permitted by paragraph 12 of IFRS 8). - IFRS 8 (amendment), "Operating segments" (Effective for periods beginning on or after 1 January 2010).
-Minor textual amendment to the standard and amendment to the basis for conclusions, to clarify that an entity is required to disclose a measure of segment assets only if that measure is regularly reported to the chief operating decision-maker.

-b) Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group (continued):
+Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Fund: